akashbhadouria/rick-morty-graphql/README.md

     		Description: String
     }

-Generally we do not make every field required, but there are times when we make the field required.
+Generally, we do not make every field required, but there are times when we make the field required.
 So to make any field value type required or a field value of a particular type, we use !(exclamation mark).

     type User {
     		id: ID!,